 5. If None of the Above Sound Right, It Could Be One of These Miscellaneous Problems

-So you hear a noise in your AC unit, but it doesn’t sound like banging, buzzing, hissing or screeching.
+So you hear your AC making a loud noise inside the unit, but it doesn’t sound like banging, buzzing, hissing or screeching.

 Could you describe it as a clicking sound, instead?
-If so, there could be a few different things going on.
+If your HVAC system is making a clicking noise, there could be a few different things going on.
 To get an idea of what might be happening, pay closer attention to when and where you hear the noise.

 If you hear clicking sounds while the AC is switched on, it’s possible that a small object has become lodged in the fan.
 Every time the fan spins, it hits this object.
 Because the fan spins so fast, it creates the clicking sounds you hear.
 If, on the other hand, the clicking only starts up when you try — and fail — to start an unresponsive AC unit, it’s likely a sign of electrical problems that are responsible for the unit’s failure.
 Try cleaning the fan to remove any debris.
 If this doesn’t help, we recommend calling an electrician.